nais/replicator/README.md

 # replicator

-Kubernetes operator that replicates resources, with templating functionality to namespaces matching the provided label selector
+Kubernetes operator that replicates templated resources to namespaces matching the label selector.

 ## Templating